AxtonS/mastermind/README.md

 -built the random code method using a times loop to sample from array of 6 colors -moved both empty array and colors variable assignment into module separate module
 -built the input functionality for submitting a code, checks for valid inputs and pushes each color to array one at a time
 -built the compare method used to determine how many colors match and how many are in right position
+-built the game logic with victory and 12 round loss conditions